Tulip Poplar • Joyce Kilmer Memorial Forest

 The kiosk at Joyce Kilmer Memorial Forest in western North Carolina welcomes you to “The Primeval Forest.”
 Admission is free to the 2-mile hike, which leads to an old-growth cove forest.
 Although its virgin chestnut trees disappeared in the ’30s because of disease, and the woolly adelgid has decimated its great hemlocks, the forest still boasts soaring tulip poplars that dwarf visitors of any size, including Landy Moore.

 A light breeze hints at the winds and extreme weather that, combined with thin soil, helps turn these trees into gnarled dwarfs over hundreds of years.
-The setting inspires members of the Unitarian Universalist Church, which owns the environmentally conscious retreat atop 4,200-foot Little Scaly Mountain near Highlands.
-The UU Church manages the old-growth forest with oversight and restoration assistance from the Highlands-Cashiers Land Trust.
+The setting inspires members of the Unitarian Universalist Church, which regularly sends groups to the environmentally conscious Mountain Retreat & Learning Center atop 4,200-foot Little Scaly Mountain near Highlands.
+The retreat manages the old-growth forest with oversight and restoration assistance from the Highlands-Cashiers Land Trust.

 Eastern Hemlock • Highlands